-And when the women are surprised he is telling them to shop elsewhere and questions him as to why he is telling them this, Kris responds
+And when the women are surprised he is telling them to shop elsewhere and questions him as to why he is telling them this, Kris responds:

 “The only important thing is to make the children happy.
 Who sells the toy doesn’t make any difference.
 Don’t you feel that way?”

-And what do you think the customer’s reaction to this surprising advice was, well in the film the exhausted mother approaches the head of the Toy Department and says:
+And what do you think the customer’s reaction to this surprising advice was?
+Well, in the film, the exhausted mother approaches the head of the Toy Department and says:

 “Listen.
 I want to congratulate you and Macy’s… on this wonderful new stunt you’re pulling.
 Imagine, sending people to other stores.
 I don’t get it.
 Imagine a big outfit like Macy’s… putting the spirit of Christmas ahead of the commercial.

 It’s wonderful.
-I never done much shopping here before… but from now on, I’m going to be a regular Macy customer.
+I never done much shopping here before… but from now on, I’m going to be a regular Macy customer.”

 Then his secretary lets him know later that afternoon that there are six more women who want to thank him, and personally, she thinks it’s a wonderful idea, too.

 Now I know it is only a film, but I have seen the reaction of customers when a company puts their interests before its own.
-Here are just a few examples
+Here are just a few examples:

-Amazon always reminds you that you bought a book before, so you don’t accidently buy it again.
+Amazon always reminds you that you bought a book before, so you don’t accidentally buy it again.
 They do the right thing demonstrating that they value you by putting your financial interests before their profits.
 It also benefits Amazon’s bottom line too, as they don’t have to undertake a time and resource consuming returns process when you discover you already have the book.

 I was visiting the Vodafone contact centre in the UK and they were running a campaign for their high value customer, they were proactively calling them to tell them they were on the wrong plan and how they could save money.
 And I heard numerous customers actually say: